Mafumafu: Music career

 On 16 February 2020, Mafumafu was found unconscious in his living room by staff visiting his home.
 He was transported to a medical institution, where he was diagnosed with cardiogenic syncope.

 Mafumafu was scheduled to hold a solo show at the Tokyo Dome on 25 March 2020 as well as his Hikikomori-tachi demo Fest ga shitai! (ひきこもりたちでもフェスがしたい！) in the Tokyo Dome on 26 March.
 However, he announced on 12 March that he would hold off on the performances due to the impacts of COVID-19.
 While he did consider postponing the events to a later date, it was officially announced on 31 March that they were canceled.

-Sales of Mafumafu's first video release is scheduled to go on sale 14 October 2020, consisting of video shot during his 2019 performance at the MetLife Dome.
+Sales of Mafumafu's first video release was scheduled to go on sale on 14 October 2020, consisting of video shot during his 2019 performance at the MetLife Dome.

 Mafumafu continues to be active on both YouTube and Niconico.
 He has participated in live shows and summer comic market events.
 He is currently posting videos with fellow utaite singers and friends Soraru, Amatsuki, Uratanuki, Ahono sakata, luz, as well as game commentator Kiyo.